arrno/benchmark-gliter/README.md

 ## Method

-The test is to fetch N pages of 100 records from a database, do a arbitrary transformations on the records, then store the results back into the database.
+The test is to fetch N pages of 100 records from a database, do arbitrary transformations on the records, then store the results back into the database.

 There are two implementations of the Database interface: